11 Sampling and Analytical Methods

 PFAS can be partitioned in stack emissions into several different fractions due to the physical properties of these species.
 At the elevated temperatures typically encountered in stack emissions the vapor pressure can be sufficiently high that some is present in the gas phase.
 The lower molecular weight fluorotelomer alcohols (FTOHs) have lower boiling points and so may primarily be present as vapors.
 PFAS can adsorb to particulate matter, are highly water soluble, and can dissolve in water droplets if present in the stack.
 To measure these partitioned fractions, the stack effluent is sampled isokinetically (that is, the air enters the probe at the same velocity as it is moving in the stack, to accurately sample particles and droplets) and captured on a heated filter, an XAD-2 sorbent resin tube, and in water impingers.
 In some test programs a second XAD-2 sorbent cartridge is included in the sample train to determine if breakthrough has occurred.
 The filter, sorbent cartridge, and water impingers are recovered separately, and the sample train components are rinsed with a methanol/ammonium hydroxide solution.

-To date, test reports from ten stack tests conducted at Chemours have been published on the North Carolina Department of Environmental Quality website (NC DEQ 2019a).
-One stack test report from the Saint-Gobain facility has been published on the New Hampshire Department of Environmental Services website (NH DES 2019a).
+To date, test reports from ten stack tests conducted at Chemours have been published on the North Carolina Department of Environmental Quality website (NC DEQ 2019).
+One stack test report from the Saint-Gobain facility has been published on the New Hampshire Department of Environmental Services website (NH DES 2019).
 These test reports detail the sampling and analysis methodologies used thus far in measuring PFAS stack emissions.

 The CSM or previous sampling may indicate areas of high concentrations of PFAS for which single-use, disposable equipment is recommended.
 If single-use is not possible, take additional precautions such as implementing a greater frequency of ERBs and not reusing equipment to sample potentially low PFAS concentration samples.
-High concentration samples should be segregated during shipping to the laboratory.
+High concentration samples should be segregated during shipping to the laboratory, and clearly identified on the Sample Chain of Custody.

 Field test kits are available for PFAS but have not been fully evaluated.
 Although these kits cannot achieve low detection limits, they could be helpful in screening for potential high concentrations of PFAS in the field.